 Knee injuries are extremely common.
-These ailments occur when muscles, tendons, cartilage, or ligaments are damaged.
+These ailments occur when you damage muscles, tendons, cartilage, or ligaments.
 Osteoarthritis is the most common knee disease, in which the cartilage is gradually worn away.
 In regards to injuries, torn ligaments are one of the most common knee injury causes – with the ACL & MCL in particular.
 The number of children and teenagers with serious knee injuries is rising and health officials have declared it a “significant public health issue.”
 If you suspect that you have damaged a knee ligament, here’s what you need to know about tearing your ACL & MCL.

 What are Your ACL & MCL?

 Ligaments are strong bands of tissue that connect bones to one another.
 There are four ligaments that stabilize the knee by connecting the femur (thigh bone) to the tibia (shin bone).
 These crucial ligaments work together in pairs to secure the knee from all sides.

 The anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) cross over one another to create an “X” shape.
 This prevents the knee joint from sliding forwards or backwards.
 Meanwhile, the medial collateral ligament (MCL) and lateral collateral ligament (LCL) protect the knee from buckling by preventing the knee from moving side-to-side.